 your entertainment expertise

-Even if you don’t have them at home, your children might come across one or more of the following:
+Even if you do not have them at home, your children might come across one or more of the following:

 a Smart Phone)

 Get to know the latest games and gadgets.
 Remember, children learn about technology by imitating your behaviour and attitude.

 Depending on your personal style, you might learn by reading (ask your library for the books you need), watching online tutorials (YouTube), talking to a friend or taking a course.
 Browse through university programmes and adult education courses.
 Your community house or library may offer free courses in basic computer literacy, electronic photo management and job search strategies.

 The best way to sharpen your new skills is to apply them in a project.
 Check for opportunities with charities and churches.
 Perhaps the PTA needs somebody to write the newsletter or help set up their website?
 Such a project would look great on your CV too.

 Produce an online photo album of your family holiday, word-process your Christmas newsletter complete with photos and fancy formatting, email a letter to the editor of your local newspaper, use the computer to create the next birthday party invitation.